plone/plone.recipe.zope2instance/README.txt

 ftp-address
   Give a port for the FTP server.
 This enables the FTP server.

+http-force-connection-close
+  Set to `on` to enforce Zope to set ``Connection: close header``.
+  This is useful if for example a 304 leaves the connection open with Varnish in front and Varnish tries to reuse the connection.

 http-fast-listen
   Set to `off` to defer opening of the HTTP socket until the end of the Zope startup phase.
 Defaults to on.